Not My Teen: Why Teens Actually Need Parent Attention

 A study published in the Journal of Family Psychology in 2016, surveyed 362 Israeli teens and found that of those, the ones less likely to become depressed after being exposed to stress had home environments that were warm and constructive.

 Parents might have limited control over the social pressures that their teens are exposed to, but it is possible for parents to provide a buffer with emotional support.
 It might seem like your opinions don’t matter to your teen during these years, but the research shows that an encouraging environment created by positive attention can help teens cope with social pressures.

 Teens, ages 15 to 16

 Risk can be very appealing for teens that are between the ages of 15 and 16.
 Their appetite for extreme behavior is at a peak, which can be difficult for parents to handle.
-Advising and teaching teens to make and maintain close and trustful friendships is shown to mitigate their risk-taking, according to this 2015 study from the University of Illinois.
+Advising and teaching teens to make and maintain close and trustful friendships is shown to mitigate their risk-taking, according to a 2015 study from the University of Illinois.

 Studies, such as this 2015 study from Developmental Cognitive Neuroscience, also show that it’s not too late for attention and affection to make an impact on teen’s risk-taking.
 When teens became closer with their parents, they “showed less activation of a brain region linked to risk-taking” and subsequently take less risks than teens who feel estranged from their parents.

 Parents can take a bit of a breather when their teens reach the ages of 17 and 18.
 Teens’ brains quickly develop at this stage and, believe it or not, become rapidly smarter as demonstrated by this 2013 study.
 However, even though your teen might be older and smarter, it’s important to remember that their social skills are still developing and they continue to need guidance from their parents.
 Ultimately, it is crucial for parents to be consistently attentive and understanding of their sons and daughters even through the late teenage years.